ps428/ps428/Readme.md

 - I am a Computer Science undergraduate at Shiv Nadar University, India &#127470;&#127475;

-- I am currently summer intern with Career Developement Center at Shiv Nadar University.
-Working on corporate relations and making automation possible wherever I can.

 - I love learning new stuff and always ready to try something new.

 - I love to code 🖥️, cook 👨‍🍳 and workout 💪🏻.